CAAPIM/gateway-ansible-playbook/README.md

 ```

 For detailed usage on how to use `ansible-inventory` command, please take a look at [here](https://docs.ansible.com/ansible/latest/cli/ansible-inventory.html)

+## Credential Configuration
+For Ansible to upgrade the Gateway, the Gateway credentials must be specified.
+Please [see](/inventories/sample/group_vars/all)
+ for the sample vars and vault files.
+Remember: ** NEVER CHECK IN PASSWORD FILES **.

+Once the password vault file has been completed, secure it using Ansible Vault.
+Please see
+the Ansible Vault section below.

 ## Roles
 Following roles has been created as building block for automation